March 27-30 & April 3-6

 Email: ravennabedandbreakfast@gmail.com

-Check-out is 11:00 AM CT on the day of departure.
-Later check-out may be accommodated by request and based on availability.
+Check-Out Time is 11:00 AM CT on the day of departure.
+Later check-out may be accommodated by request and based on host availability.
 Arrangements must be made in advance.

 Ravenna is often on tour during Spring and Fall Pilgrimage (internet search Spring or Fall Pilgrimage in Natchez, MS for dates and times).
 If you are in residence during our tour dates and would like to join a tour, please let us know.
 Your admission, as our guest, is complimentary.
-Do be aware that during tour season, there will be a chain on the front gate to prevent tour guests from parking in B&B parking spaces.
-Please just open the gate (which is a magnate latch) and let yourself in, closing the gate behind you.
+Do be aware that during tour season, the shared spaces on the first floor will be restricted for part of the day.

-For safety and security reasons, outdoor video surveillance cameras are in use in all public spaces.
-There are no security cameras of any kind inside the pool house.
+For safety and security reasons, outdoor and indoor video surveillance cameras are in use in all public spaces.
+There are no security cameras of any kind in bedrooms, bathrooms, or private spaces.

-• 2 guest parking spaces are available behind the back-entrance to the house.
-This is the closest parking to the pool house.
+• 2 guest parking spaces are available behind the back-entrance to the house

-• 3 guest parking spaces are in front of the house, and across the gravel drive.
-Follow the path to the left as you enter the gate to access these parking spaces.
+• 3 guest parking spaces are in front of the house, and across the gravel drive

 Walking through the soft, perfumed air of Natchez, is like taking a step back in time.
 Enjoy strolling through downtown for destination shopping at the Nest, Natchez Olive Market, Olivina, Darby’s, and many other quaint local shops within walking distance in downtown Natchez.